Personal Loan Comparison Calculator

 Are you weighing up a couple of different personal loans and not sure which one will work out better for you?
 Our loan comparison calculator can help you crunch the numbers.

 The calculator can show you what interest you could pay over the life of different loans and what monthly repayments you could face at different interest rates.

 Please Note: The calculations do not take into account all fees and charges.
 The results provided by this calculator are an estimate only, and should not be relied upon for the purpose of making a decision in relation to a loan.
 Interest rates and other costs can change over time, affecting the total cost of the loan.
 Consider whether you need financial advice from a qualified advise

 Personal loans can be fixed rate or floating, which refers to the interest rate that applies to the loan.

 Personal loans can also be secured or unsecured.

-A secured loan is where you use something that you own, like your car, as ‘security’ against your debt.
+A secured loan is where you use something that you own, like your car, as security against your debt.
 This means, if you weren’t able to repay the personal loan, the lender may be able to sell your security item instead, to recover the money that they loaned to you.
-View secured personal loans on our website.

 A personal overdraft is one type of unsecured personal loan.
 An overdraft feature attached to your savings or debit bank account lets you spend more money than you have, up to an approved limit.
 This limit is usually quite small, around $500.
 Interest is charged on any amount you spend in the overdraft.
 When you use the overdraft, a monthly fee is charged, and when the overdraft is inactive, you only pay the normal fees for your savings or debit account.